ProfTuan/LLMEnhancementLib/README.md

 <img src="https://img.shields.io/badge/apache%20netbeans-1B6AC6?style=for-the-badge&logo=apache%20netbeans%20IDE&logoColor=white"/>

-# LLM Enhancement library for Hootation
+# LLM Enhancement library for Hootation (DEPRECATED)

+## Note

+*The code from this repository has been integrated with Hootation and this repository is no longer updated.
+See Hootation for any code updates.*

 ## Description